Identifying and Recovering Files Corrupted by Ransomware Using RestoreManager

-If the ransomware attack is able to encrypt a few thousand files before being isolated and contained, rolling back to an old snapshot forces you to lose recent changes on thousands of files that were not affected during the attack.
+If the ransomware attack is able to encrypt a few thousand files before being isolated and contained, rolling back to an old snapshot forces you to loose recent changes on hundreds of thousands of files that were not affected during the attack.
 In a CIFS or NFS scenario, if a single user gets infected, reverting to an old snapshot causes data loss for all other users with files on that share.
 This data loss may be detrimental to an organization.
 Oftentimes, trying to manually recover data lost during an attack costs the company much more in time and lost data, than the actual ransom.
 Remember that the city of Baltimore, Maryland, lost over $18 million to avoid paying a ransom of approximately $65,000.

 I am not telling you that the better option is to pay the ransom.
 After all, you are dealing with criminals who are not considered to be very trustworthy.
-In fact, though about 40% of ransomware victims decide to pay the ransom, just about 5% of those companies never received the decryption tool, even after paying.
+In fact, though about 40% of ransomware victims decide to pay the ransom, just about 5% of those companies never received the decryption tool even after paying.
 Also, those that did receive the decryption tool, were only able to recover, on average, about 90% of their lost data.

-What is most impressive is that this recovery option can be implemented even after a ransomware attack occurs.
-RestoreManager does not have to be in place and running before the attack to help you recover.
+What is most impressive, is that this recovery option can be implemented even after a ransomware attack occurs.
+RestoreManager does not have to be in place and running before the attack for it to be able to help you recover.
 You can install and run the SnapDiff crawler after suffering an infection, and it would be able to identify the infected files and recover those files to a point in time before the attack.
 In fact, this is exactly what the world’s third largest financial services software provider chose to do after their file shares were infected by ransomware in late March.
 After deciding to take their NetApp storage systems offline, they chose to purchase RestoreManager for this exact reason, as well as CryptoSpike to protect them from attacks in the future.